TosbackCgusBridge-Bot/CGUs-versions/Grooveshark/Privacy Policy.md

 IV.
 Information you share:

 *   **Voluntary Disclosure.** You should be aware that if you voluntarily disclose any information, including Personally Identifiable Information, on openly viewable parts of the Service, that information can be viewed publicly and can be collected and used by third parties without our knowledge and may result in unsolicited messages from other individuals or third parties.
 Such activities are beyond the control of EMG and this Policy.
 *   **Access to your Personal Information.** If your personal information changes you may update it or delete as necessary by visiting the profile settings page here.
-If you no longer desire to use our Service, you may deactivate your account by emailing us at support@grooveshark.com.
+If you no longer desire to use our Service, you may deactivate your account by emailing us at \[email protected\].
 *   **Newsletters.** If you wish to subscribe to our newsletter(s), we will use your name and email address to send the newsletter to you.
 Out of respect for your privacy, we provide you a way to unsubscribe.
 You may choose to stop receiving our newsletter or marketing emails by following the unsubscribe instructions included in such emails or by updating your preferences within your profile settings here.
 *   **Connect.** You can login to our Site using sign-in services such as Google, Twitter, Last.FM and Flattr.
 These services will authenticate your identity and provide you the option to share certain personal information to pre-populate our signup form, including without limitation, your name, gender, birth date, country, language, time zone and email address.
 Services like Google and Twitter give you the option to post information about your activities on this Site to your profile page to share with others within your network.
 *   **Tell-A-Friend.** You may choose to use our referral service to tell a friend about our Site by providing us with your friend's name and contact information, at which point we may send your friend an invitation to visit the Site.
 EMG may store this information for the purpose of sending this invitation and tracking the success of our referral program, but we will not share your friend's information with third parties unless otherwise required by law or this Privacy Policy.
-Your friend may contact us at support@grooveshark.com to request that we remove this information from our database.
+Your friend may contact us at \[email protected\] to request that we remove this information from our database.

 V. How we share information we collect: